 Elevation: 9,053 ft

-We climbed Peak 9053 as a loop with Peak 8937, to the north.
-Another ranked peak, Spring Hill, could be added to this loop as well.
+Peak 9053 is located south of Peak 8937 in the Lost River Range.
+Class 2 approaches are from the north and west.
+The north approach is relatively treeless and provides good views of Lost River Range peaks throughout the climb.
+We climbed Peak 9053 as a loop with Peak 8937 to the north.
+Another ranked peak, Spring Hill, can be added to this loop.
 If the weather had been better, we would have bagged that too.
 You can also 4WD to the base of Spring Hill from the south.
 From there, you can crawl towards both Peaks 8937 and 9053, shortening your climb of all three peaks.
+USGS Doublespring

 From Mackay, Idaho, travel northwest on US-93 until you reach a junction with Doublespring Road (116 on Google Maps).
 Travel north on Doublespring Road until you reach a well-defined 4WD road that Google shows as 307.
 Take 307 until you reach 308.
 Climb 308 as far as you can and park.
 You will likely need a 4WD to ascend 308.
 However, we did not need one to get to our starting point shown on the GPS track below.

 North Ridge (Ascent); West Gully (Descent), Class 2

 From your parking spot along 308, climb up the track until it disappears.
 Head to the saddle area around 8,200 feet.
 As you head south (toward the North Ridge of Peak 9053), you will encounter a jeep track that ascends partially up the mountain.
 Stay on the track for a while and then bushwhack directly through easy vegetation to the flat summit.